Sexual Orientation Obsessions in OCD

 It can be hard to make sense out of how people with SO-OCD can have anxiety about their own sexual orientation when they are fairly certain that they are not gay and typically have a clear history of heterosexual relationships.
 However, people with other sorts of OCD worry about all manner of implausible events, such as "What if touching this toilet gives me HIV?" or "What if I left the stove on and my house is burning down?" or "What if that speed bump I ran over was really a small child?"
 In the case of SO-OCD, the process is the same but only the content of the worry is different.
 The person wonders, "What if the fact that I noticed that buff guy in the gym means I'm gay?" or "What if crossing my legs this way makes people think I'm gay?" or "What if I become gay and have to leave my spouse and kids?" or "What if I have been unconsciously gay all along and I just don't know it yet?"

-Go to part 2: Sexual Orientation Obsessions: New Research & Suicide
+Find Part 2 here: Sexual Orientation Obsessions: New Research & Suicide.

 Gordon, W.M.
 (2002).
 Sexual obsessions and OCD.
 Sexual and Relationship Therapy, 17(4), 343-354.